 Mold and mildew are fungi that thrive in damp, poorly ventilated environments, making toilet bowls prime breeding grounds.
 These organisms can cause dark, splotchy stains on the surface of the toilet bowl, particularly in areas that are frequently exposed to moisture.
 Mold and mildew not only detract from the appearance of your toilet but can also pose health risks if left untreated.

 Mold and mildew stains typically appear as black, green, or brown spots on the surface of the toilet bowl.
 These stains may be more prevalent in areas with poor airflow, such as under the rim and around the water line.
-To effectively remove mold and mildew, you'll need to use cleaners that contain bleach or other antimicrobial agents.
+That said, to effectively remove mold and mildew, you'll need to use cleaners that contain bleach or other antimicrobial agents.
 Proper ventilation is also essential to prevent future growth.

 Rust Stains